• Skip to primary navigation

 July 05, 2018 at 10:15 am

 Yes and no!!!
 Make it and bake it ahead and once it's cooled, you can refrigerate it.
 Then reheat it.
-However, I would not refrigerate the uncooked casserole for reasons you mentioned!
-And potatoes don't freeze well either so that's not an option.
-This is one of those meals that is best prepared and cooked right away.
-Thankfully, it's an easy enough meal to do that and doesn't require a lot of prep.
+However, I would not refrigerate the uncooked casserole overnight for reasons you mentioned!
+You can prepare in the morning and keep it in the fridge for a few hours but this is one of those meals that is best prepared and cooked right away.

 Reply